 When it comes to bread, the texture and shape are most important.
 The rounded surface of, say, a baguette does not lend itself well to even crisping; an airy artisan loaf may have too many holes, allowing cheese to drip through.
 Ideally, the bread is a sandwich-style loaf, sturdy enough to cut into clean slices with a bread knife, yet not sliced so thickly that the heat can’t get through to the cheese.

 How about making your own fresh, delicious bread as the perfect canvas for your grilled cheese masterpiece?
-Learn how to make unbelievably tasty fresh, homemade loafs in the Bluprint class Artisan Bread Making.
+Learn how to make unbelievably tasty fresh, homemade loafs in the Craftsy class Artisan Bread Making.

 Cheeses to please

 With a delicacy which contains few ingredients, the quality of each one matters.
 Cheese is the key ingredient in grilled cheese, and it’s the quickest way to change or alter its identity.